 Then I made myself do what I have my clients do.

-I made myself notice what the anxiety was like
+Notice what the anxiety was like for me

-I sat still and just felt what the impact of the anxiety was like in my body.
-I felt the sensations in my body.
+I sat still and just felt what the impact of the anxiety was like in my body, i.e. the sensations I felt.
 From the waist up I was shaking a bit.
 I noticed I turned my head around to the right looking behind me.
 As if I was looking out for someone.
 I felt a little scared.

 I was curious about me wanting to turn to the right and look behind me so I did that again.
 I noticed I still felt scared.
 And kind of young.
 Suddenly a childhood memory came up of my father telling me to get to work.